Please remember these rules exist for your safety and help guarantee future Beast Ultra events.

 Q: Will you provide a "Drop Bag Service?"

 A: Yes, we will gladly take your bags to the Turn-Around for you.
-We will even return them to you when you're done.
+Bags will be returned to the start/finish line on Sunday by noon for pick up, or you are welcome to take the short drive to the Middleport aid station to pick yours up sooner if you wish.
 No, we don't take anything to the middle (Gasport) aid station for you.
+All unclaimed drop bag items will be discarded on Sunday at 4:00 p.m. race cut off.

 Q: My pacer wants to ride their bike next to me.
 Is this OK?